tonyhasson/tonyhasson.github.io/README.md

 next steps:

 .0. first things first - think how to "make it ready" for delivery.
-    * design wise
+    * design wise -
+        .1. change title of website
+        .2. buy a domain for the website
-    * content wise - write about the paid content
+    * content wise -
+        .1.  write about the paid content

 .1. make the other HIT pages like the oop page